So here’s the issue: how do you get more website visitors?

 Even if you take a traffic hit on one channel for some reason, you’ll still get traffic from the other channels.

-Driving traffic the right way takes work, there’s no doubt about it.
+Driving website traffic the right way takes work, there’s no doubt about it.
 But if you make a multi-channel plan and stick to it, it will pay off.